 All of these things can affect how you sleep, so make sure your sleeping environment is perfect for you.
-Try to minimize external noise that enters your room and also the amount of light that enters your room - as this can disrupt your sleep.
+Try to minimize the external noise that enters your room and also the amount of light that enters your room - as this can disrupt your sleep.

-Your bedroom should feel comfortable, relaxing clean and enjoyable.
+Your bedroom should feel comfortable, relaxing clean, and enjoyable.
 The few changes you can make to your sleeping environment can really help you to improve your sleep.